ShuangDa1018/react-shuang/src/SplitText/index.md

 # SplitText

-This is an SplitText component. please click see the animation
+This is an SplitText component. this one code is hard more than Split2Text

 ```jsx
 import { SplitText } from 'react-shuang';